Three NEW Savory Flavors. Try this nourishing sipping broth in three flavors inspired by classics. Shop Now

 What are the benefits of this type of diet?
 It can generally help to support healthy skin and joints, while also supporting gut health and appetite control.
 Something else that people love about this plan is that you don’t need to meticulously count calories or track your intake of macronutrients like many other eating plans.

-Instead, you can experience results by incorporating several servings of bone broth (BB) to your routine while you practice intermittent fasting, including by sipping on liquid broth or by adding Bone Broth Protein powder to a variety of health-centered, sweet and savory recipes.
+Instead, you can experience results by incorporating several servings of bone broth to your routine while you practice intermittent fasting, including by sipping on liquid broth (including new savory Bone Broth Protein powders that are mixed with hot water) or by adding Bone Broth Protein powder to a variety of health-centered, sweet and savory recipes.

 Of course, you should always consult your healthcare professional prior to starting any new diet or lifestyle regimen.

-The bone broth diet plan is a meal plan that involves cycling between following a Paleo diet five days per week and partial fasting for two days weekly, all while consuming bone broth daily.
-The idea is to repeat this cycle over a period of 21 days (3 weeks).
+The bone broth diet is a meal plan that involves following a Paleo diet and intermittent fasting weekly, all while consuming bone broth daily.
+The idea is to repeat this cycle over a period of 14 or 21 days.

-This plan involves having one to three servings of bone broth per day each day, alongside a diet rich in whole, unprocessed foods for five days per week.
-During these five days of the week, the goal is to follow principles of the Paleo Diet, which means grains, gluten, soy, dairy and added sugar are restricted.
+This plan involves having three servings of bone broth per day each day, alongside a diet rich in whole, unprocessed foods.
+The goal is to follow principles of the Paleo Diet, which means grains, gluten, soy, dairy and added sugar are restricted.

 For most healthy adults, a bone broth diet plan is generally safe; in fact, it can benefit people of all ages who are looking to consume more protein, stick to a healthy diet overall and try fasting in an approachable way.